Happy Holidays!

 The fall garden

 I live in USDA Plant Hardiness Zone 8 – the “Lower South.”
 On average, our first frost occurs between November 1 and 10 and our last frost between March 21 and 31.
-This growing season is long enough to have two seasonal vegetable – the spring garden and the fall garden.
+This growing season is long enough to have two seasonal vegetable gardens – the spring garden and the fall garden.

 The spring garden usually starts in February, with prepping the soil and then planting the early, frost tolerant crops.
 The fall garden begins in late August with prepping the soil and starting seeds for planting in early September.